It’s winter, it’s snowing, and it’s the perfect season for some outdoor camping!

 Smear Vaseline Liberally

 We usually go “eeks!” at Vaseline’s cloying feel on our skin on normal days.
 However, this heavyweight moisturizer is a lifesaver when you’re out in the blistering winter.
 Slather it on your face, lips, ears, necks, wrists, hands or any exposed skin.
 That’s because the only souvenirs you’ll want from a cold weather outdoor adventure are happy memories and not painful windburn and frostbite.
+For more useful tips when hiking during winter, see our earlier piece on this topic.

 A winter escapade is always a joy to look forward to.
 But you can never be too prepared for some freezing time in the outdoors.
 That’s why, running through this winter camping checklist will ensure that you’re adequately prepared and protected for a fun-filled vacation!
 Of course, if you have any fun winter camping adventures to share, we’d be happy to read them in comments!